ErikBjare/gptme/README.md

   - Operates in this repo! (see [#18](https://github.com/ErikBjare/gptme/issues/18) for example)
   - Runs entirely in GitHub Actions.
 - 📊 [Evaluation suite][docs-evals] for testing capabilities of different models
+- 📝 [gptme.vim][gptme.vim] for easy integration with vim

 ### 🚧 In progress

-- 🏆 Advanced evals for testing frontier capabilities
-- 🤖 Long-running agents and advanced agent architectures
+- 🌐 Web UI frontend (see docs for [server][docs-server])
 - 🌳 Tree-based conversation structure (see [#17](https://github.com/ErikBjare/gptme/issues/17))
 - 📜 RAG to automatically include context from local files (see [#59](https://github.com/ErikBjare/gptme/issues/59))
+- 🤖 Long-running agents and advanced agent architectures
 - 💻 "Computer use" as hyped by [Anthropic][anthropic-computer-use] (see [#216](https://github.com/ErikBjare/gptme/issues/216))
-- 🌐 Web UI frontend (see docs for [server][docs-server])
-- 📝 vim plugin (see [...])
+- 🏆 Advanced evals for testing frontier capabilities

 ### 🛠 Use Cases